A showdown between the people and clerical leadership in Iran, anytime now — Phar Kim Beng

-JANUARY 11 — Iran is once again approaching a decisive political moment — one shaped less by ideology than by exhaustion.
+JANUARY 14 — Iran is once again approaching a decisive political moment— o ne shaped less by ideology than by exhaustion.

 The Islamic Republic has weathered repeated waves of unrest over the past three decades, from student protests in the late 1990s to mass mobilisation after a disputed election in the late 2000s, from economic anger in the late 2010s to the Woman, Life, Freedom movement that shook the foundations of clerical authority in the early 2020s.